ragavi94/DevopsProject/milestone2/Readme.txt

 All reports generated using each build is stored in the jenkins server at the /home/vagrant folder and organized based on job run date and time.
 A node js file that parses these reports and does prioritization based on time to execute and number of failed tests has been written.

-4. Analysis : (To be written)
+4. Analysis :

-iTrust
+iTrust:  (To be written)

-Checkbox
+Checkbox:

 Calculated the custom source metrics of the source code by calculating the maximum number of conditions within an if statement, counting the number of lines within a method and compared it with a set threshold value to detect if it is a long method, and counted the number of import statements in the source code.
 When these values exceed the threshold value, the build fails.
 The build can be made a success by setting the following threshold values:

 MAX_LINE_COUNT=250
 MAX_CONDITION=20
 MAX_IMPORT=10